CloudBotIRC/CloudBot/README.md

     You should have received a copy of the GNU General Public License along with CloudBot.
 If not, see <http://www.gnu.org/licenses/>.

-º if you prefer to run the bot with a custom backend/run it manually, or are on **Windows**, run the bot with `./bot.py`
+☩ if you prefer to run the bot with a custom backend/run it manually, or are on **Windows**, run the bot with `./bot.py`

-ºº or whatever version [neersighted](http://git.io/neersighted) is currently hacking on
+☩☩ or whatever version [neersighted](http://git.io/neersighted) is currently hacking on

-ººº eventually
+☩☩☩ eventually